douhthood/vector_sample_code/Getting Started/HNSW Indexes.md

 <img src="images/HNSW.png" width="512" alt="HNSW"/>

+The HNSW vector indexes in Oracle AI Vector Search are called **InMemory Neighbor Graph Indexes** and are memory-based indexes where vectors are placed in a multi-layer graph.
+In each higher level of the graph there is a decaying fraction of vectors.
+At each layer the search finds the nearest neighbors of the search vector starting from a certain entry point and terminates with the nearest neighbors in the lowest level of the graph.

 HNSW vector indexes are faster than IVFFlat vector indexes, but they have two downsides:
 - The entire HNSW vector index must fit with RAM
 - They tend take longer to create than IVFFlat indexes